What problems do Intelivate’s business process management solutions typically solve?

 How is business process tied to training?

-Business process is the basis of training content.
+Business process is the basis of training design and content.
 That is why it is critical to have well-defined process, a formalized process management methodology and a continuous link to training for updates and new content development.

-One of the first things we’ll rule out when evaluating training is business process.
+One of the first things we’ll rule out when evaluating training performance is business process.
 More times than not, we find that process is at least part of why training results are not as expected.

 What are some indications that business process might be part of my operational challenge?